SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_FieldDescriptors/DOM_GenericEnumFieldDescriptor.md

 | References a single string enum entry | GenericEnum\<string\> | string |
 | References one or more string enum entries | List<GenericEnum\<string\>> | string (ListValueWrapper) |

 Defines a DOM field that stores one or more options from a list of pre-determined discrete values.
 These possible values are defined by the `GenericEnum` object that is defined on the descriptor.
-The `GenericEnum` contains `GenericEnumEntry` objects that map a display value to a value, which is either of type int or string.
+The `GenericEnum` contains `GenericEnumEntry` objects that map a display value to a value, which is either of type `int` or `string`.

 It is possible to add additional discrete options after the descriptor was created, but it is not possible to remove or update options that are already in use.
 If a situation like this would occur, see [Removing an enum entry from a GenericEnumFieldDescriptor](xref:DOM_Remove_Enum_Entry).